Elahekhezri/Coursera---Python-for-Everybody-Specialization/README.md

-# Coursera---Python-for-Everybody-Specialization-Assignments
-Coursera - Python for Everybody Specialization Assignments with Answers
+# Coursera - Python for Everybody Specialization Assignments with Answers

 These answers are for those who:
 - want to compare their solutions with others